2013 Hyundai Sonata Interior

 - "Your writer's six-foot two-inch frame slid into the driver's seat with plenty of room.
 In fact, the seat had to be moved forward a bit for comfort (later that afternoon, we jumped into the rear seat behind ‘ourselves’ and discovered that space and legroom was more than adequate)." -- Autoblog (2011)

 The 2013 Hyundai Sonata has a fairly competitive array of standard interior features.
 Bluetooth connectivity, auxiliary and USB audio jacks, satellite radio and Hyundai’s Blue Link telematics system are all standard equipment.
-Blue Link is similar to GM’s OnStar system, and features automatic crash notification, roadside assistance, remote start, voice text messaging, stolen vehicle slowdown (enables police to gradually reduce engine power if the car is stolen) and recovery, speed and curfew alert (which help parents set limits on their teens’ driving habits) and navigation.
-The 2013 Sonata can be equipped with features like a rearview camera, panoramic sunroof, Infinity sound system, HD Radio and navigation.
+Blue Link is similar to GM’s OnStar system and features automatic crash notification, roadside assistance, remote start, voice text messaging, stolen vehicle slowdown (enables police to gradually reduce engine power if the car is stolen) and recovery, speed and curfew alert (which help parents set limits on their teens’ driving habits) and navigation.
+The 2013 Sonata can be equipped with features like a rearview camera, a panoramic sunroof, an Infinity sound system, HD Radio and navigation.

 - "In general, Sonata's controls are simple to use and easy to reach.
 Though most basic audio settings are controlled with buttons on the steering wheel or center of the dashboard, the available navigation system absorbs some audio functions.
 The gauges and other displays are easy to see and read at a glance." -- Consumer Guide